-Like every cooking pot in Nigeria, the cooks just add the ingredients to milk the hapless citizens and create another opportunity for the Boys (and more recently girls) to eat fat from the nation.
-Before you get confused about this possibility of the CBN/NIMC joint “Come-and-Dine” invitation/collusion, let me remind you of the last three versions tax payers are still paying.
+- Like every cooking pot in Nigeria, the cooks just add the ingredients to milk the hapless citizens and create another opportunity for the Boys (and more recently girls) to eat fat from the nation.
+Before you get confused about this possibility of the CBN/NIMC joint “Come-and-Dine” invitation/collusion, let me remind you of the last three versions taxpayers

 b) Someone decided that my vehicle registration number was not good enough, so the entire hapless citizens including yours truly were forced to re-register our cars, in exchange for two miserable plate numbers without bar codes or QR codes.
 Pronto, RK956KJA was re-registered and is now KJA956RK.
 Just interchange the prefix and the suffix.
 FRSC ingenuity.
 This level of data management ingenuity is only found in Nigeria!!
 In reality, N20,000 goes somewhere, or it is 25,000 or 30,000?
 Whatever the touts charge!

 c) The Mobile Operators and the NCC announced on different occasions that there is going to be SIM registrations.
 What is not clear was whose responsibility it should have been: the operators or the regulator?
 Our SIMs have now been registered and the taxpayers took the hit.
 Who bears the cost of future SIM registrations?
 Again, is it the operator or the regulator?

 If you are still wondering how a German can get a Nigerian passport with the name Goodluck Jonathan when we have a functional immigration database with biometrics, welcome to the creation of yet another data silo in Nigeria that may end up not being connected to all other massive and existing data silos!